Dutch artist uses ultraviolet light to zap coronavirus

 The pandemic has led to a boom in interest in UVC, or ultraviolet light in wavelengths of less than 280 nanometres, an effective killer of the coronavirus and other viruses.

-Commercial manufacturers do not recommend that people be directly exposed to UVC due to worries that it may harm skin or eyes, so the actors involved in the project are only exposed to the light for a few minutes at a stretch.
+Commercial manufacturers do not recommend that people be directly exposed to UVC due to worries that it may harm skin or eyes.
+The actors involved in the project were only exposed to the light for a few minutes at a stretch and had been tested for coronavirus.

 Roosegaarde, who blends science and design in his projects, created the Urban Sun after studies that suggested ultraviolet light in the 222 wavelength, slightly less than the industry standard, is generally safe.